www.ShootBane.com

 About The Classes:

 Reasoning?
 The knowledge / skills learned at the practice facility could be the difference between life and death if they must ever be used.
-Safely absorbing this information in a windblown, chilly, wet, environment with loaded firearms can be unsafe and will blunt the students' learning curve.
+Safely absorbing this information in a windblown, chilly, wet, environment with loaded firearms is "un-fun," can be unsafe, and will blunt the students' learning curve.

 The practice facility is nine-lanes, covered, with shooting tables and seating, but open air and with outdoor targets.
 See Photo Gallery Page to view the practice facility.